Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 ~~~~~

 ### Names of class member variables

-The name of a class member variable should start with 'my' followed by the rest of the name (rule for suggestive names applies) starting with capital letter.
+The name of a class member variable should start with prefix *my* followed by the meaningful of the name starting with a capital letter.

 See the following examples: